codeship/screencast-storyboards/rails/github/heroku/storyboard.md

 ![Deploy build started](../screenshots/deploy-build-started.png)

-After the commands that already ran in our first build, our application is deployed to Heroku
+After the commands we already know from our first build, our application also gets deployed to Heroku now.

 ![Build Deployment](screenshots/build-deployment.png)